 In a jury trial, the jury determines how much fault should be assigned to the injured party.
 If a jury awards the plaintiff $1 million but finds the plaintiff 40 percent at fault, the damages will be reduced to $600,000.

-A common example of comparative negligence in a slip-and-fall case is if someone slips on a wet floor.
-If the hotel put out a sign warning people of the potentially slippery floor, a jury may find the plaintiff was partially at fault for failing to pay attention to the sign.
+A typical example of comparative negligence in a slip-and-fall case is if someone slips on a wet floor.
+If the hotel put out a sign warning people of the potentially slippery floor, a jury may find the plaintiff was partially at fault for ignoring the sign.

 Where comparative negligence can get complicated is in determining each party's fault.
 How easily someone could see the wet floor sign, where it was placed compared to where the floor was potentially slippery: all of these details factor into determining comparative negligence.